A Weekend in Paris

 Canal Saint-Martin, Paris.
 Photo: Pixabay.

-Paris, France contains some of the world's most recognisable landmarks, from the Eiffel Tower to the Louvre, there's something for all ages to enjoy.
-I've collated some of the best activites into a packed 3-day itinerary, helping you to make the most of your visit. đ·
+Paris, France contains some of the world's most recognisable landmarks, from the Eiffel Tower to the Louvre, there's something for everyone!
+I've collated some of the best activites into a packed 3-day itinerary, helping you to make the most of your visit.

-On your first day in the city, you've got to start the day with a simple Parisian breakfast comprising of a croissant and coffee from a local boulangerie.
-Might as well buy a beret if you really want to fit in! đ
+On your first day in the city, you've got to start the day with a classic Parisian breakfast comprising of a croissant and coffee from a local café or boulangerie which are dotted across the capital.

 Next, make your way to the Eiffel Tower.
-Whether you choose to go up or not, the surrounding area offers some of the best views and photo opportunities in the city.
-From here, walk towards the winding Seine River and follow it east towards the Notre-Dame Cathedral.
+Whether you choose to go up it or not, the surrounding area offers some of the best views and photo opportunities in the city.
+Afterwards, walk towards the Seine River and follow it east towards the stunning Notre-Dame Cathedral.

 In the afternoon, visit the Louvre Museum.
 I'd recommend focusing on key pieces of art such as the Mona Lisa and planning which rooms to visit while in the queue.
 It is estimated to take over a month to view all 35,000 pieces of artwork!